-Summit Lacrosse Ventures (SLV) event participants including players, coaches, spectators, vendors and parents are to conduct themselves in a manner that "Honors the Game" and demonstrates respect for other participants.
-As a participant in the SLV event, an individual assumes certain obligations and responsibilities to the game of lacrosse and its participants.
-The essential elements in this "Code of Conduct" are HONESTY and INTEGRITY.
-Those who conduct themselves both on and off the playing field in a manner that reflects these elements will bring credit to the sport of lacrosse, themselves, their team, and their organization.
+Summit Lacrosse Ventures (SLV) event participants, to include staff, players, coaches, spectators, vendors and parents are to conduct themselves in a manner that "Honors the Game" and demonstrates respect for others.
+As a SLV event participant, an individual assumes certain obligations and responsibilities to the game of lacrosse and its community.
+The essential elements embodied by this "Code of Conduct" are HONESTY and INTEGRITY.
+Those who conduct themselves both on and off the playing field in a manner which reflects these elements bring credit to the sport of lacrosse, themselves, their team, and their organization.
 It is only through such conduct that our events can earn and maintain a positive image and effect on all who are impacted by them, to include host communities and facilities.
-Summit Lacrosse Ventures commands the following behaviors for those participating or involved in any way in the SLV event:
+Summit Lacrosse Ventures commands the following behaviors from those involved in any way in a SLV event:

-Regard in earnest, the pillars of the Summit Lacrosse Society, which embody the virtues that we at SLV hold with the utmost regard and importance:
+Regard in earnest, the pillars of the Summit Lacrosse Society, which embody the virtues that we at SLV strive for and hold with the utmost regard and importance:

 COMPETITION.
 Succeed to your greatest potential, as individuals and as teams, on and off the field, in lacrosse, and in life.
 Compete fairly and with sportsmanship, to advance the best interest of the game and the greater community.